HungryTurtleCode/htc_website/jekyll/_posts/2016-05-22-2-ng-controller-scope.md

 **If you want to see the app for yourself,** [check it out here.](/turtlefacts)

 The git repo [can be found here](https://github.com/adiman9/HungryTurtleFactQuiz){: target="_blank"}<!--_-->.

-## Angular Controller Video Tutorial

-As always, the more visually inclined can just watch this video and you will receive all the same information as you would from the article.
-If you prefer to read just scroll down past the video.

-{% include video-embed.html videoID="mCDI3ZH3E58" %}

 [The next part can be found here]({{site.baseurl}}/projects/3-ng-repeat-directive/)